snowplow-incubator/tracker-estate/tracker_details/ruby.md

 Good documentation | no | but not awful
 Basic demo app | no
-Instrumentation apps ("realistic") | yes | very simple Rails app Release notes on Github | n
+Instrumentation apps ("realistic") | yes | very simple Rails app Release notes on Github | yes

 # TESTS AND CI
 Automated unit tests | yes